proteomicsunitcrg/qcloud2-pipeline/README.md

 - QCloud Pipeline:
     - HPC Cluster running CentOS 7 x64 or a high performance PC.
-    - Grant access to QCloud Website URL and port from the cluster's queue.
+    - If you install the pipeline in a cluster, you should grant access to QCloud Website URL and port from the cluster's queue.
 For instance, http://your_server_ip:8090 (see QCloud Website Installation section).
 This is mandatory as it's the pipeline's way to send processed data to the local database through an internal API.
     - Singularity container >= 2.6.1.
     - Nextflow >= 20.01.0.5264.
     - At least 3GB free disk space.